rbowsley/lamplighthelp/source/3-4-0_Tabs.markdown

 Click on a tab to open it and view the information held there.

-The current tab is always in a different colour, for example the current profile tab is darker than the others, while the current {{report}} tab is white.
+The current tab is always in a different colour.
+For example, the current profile tab is darker than the others while the current {{report}} tab is white.

 ###### core module